 Advertisement

-Brady has stated time and time again that he couldn’t pass in the middle of the field because Lewis had the ability to hit his receiver and put them to sleep.
+Brady has stated time and again that he couldn’t pass in the middle of the field because Lewis had the ability to hit his receiver and put them to sleep.
 Those players wouldn’t even be able to play the following week.

-In a re-surfaced interview clip between Lewis and Graham Bensinger, the former Ravens star asserts that he is doing everything before a play that he “studied” in the week leading up to the game.
-“There’s so much that goes through my head before every play,” he adds.
+In a re-surfaced interview clip between Lewis and Graham Bensinger, the former Ravens star is seen asserting that he does everything before a play based on what he “studied” in the week leading up to the game.

+“There’s so much that goes through my head before every play,” he added.
 Everything matters before the ball is snapped.
-“From the formation” to “the look of a quarterback.”
+“From the formation” to “the look of a quarterback”.

 Interviewer: And how did you know (all) that?